Dowell-Lab/TF_profiler/README.md

 | chr1;region_20 | chr1;motif_5 | -742     | 1             | 3            |
 | chr1;region_20 | chr1;motif_6 | -751     | 2             | 2            |

+- The region_id matches the ids in the provided annotation file.
+- The motif_id matches the 6th column of the motif bedfiles for whichever TF you are looking at from fimo_scan.
+- The distance is the distance from the center of the annotated region (ie the bidir) to the center of the motif for whatever TF you're looking at.
+All motif distances within +/-1500bp of the center of the bidirectional were calculated.
+A negative distance indicates upstream of the center of the bidirectional, whereas a positive distance indicates downstream of the bidirectional.
+Typically, we consider a motif hit within +/-150bp of the center of the bidirectional as "active."
+- Distance rank is for the case where there are 2+ motif hits within ONE bidirectional.
+The example here is chr1;region_20...
+For the distance rank 1 means closest to the center.
+- Quality rank is for the case where there are 2+ motif hits within ONE bidirectional.
+The example here is chr1;region_20...
+For the quality rank 1 means the highest confidence fimo call.

 3. generated_sequences
    - sample_conditional_probabilites_givenX.tsv - the conditional probablities calculated from the underlying sequences of the provided bidirectional annotation file.
 One for each A/T/C/G.
    - sanple_position1_dinucleotide_probabilities.tsv - probabilities for the 16 possible dinucleotide combinations in positions 1 and 2 to set the seed for the remaining base generation.